univ-of-utah-marriott-library-apple/blade_runner/README.md

 # Configuration

-*Blade Runner* is configured through plists and XML files.
+*Blade Runner* is configured through plist and XML files.
 These configuration files are used for JAMF Pro access, Slack notifications, and *Blade Runner* itself.
 The configuration files can be accessed through *Blade Runner*'s `Settings` menu, and all must be configured before running *Blade Runner*.

 ![](rsrc/images/settings_scene_wbg.png)